projectacrn/acrn-hypervisor/doc/tutorials/rdt_configuration.rst

    ACRN takes the lowest common CLOS max value between the supported resources as maximum supported CLOS ID.
 For example, if max CLOS supported by L3 is 16 and MBA is 8, ACRN programs MAX_PLATFORM_CLOS_NUM to 8.
-ACRN recommends to have consistent capabilities across all RDT resources by using a common subset CLOS.
+ACRN recommends having consistent capabilities across all RDT resources by using a common subset CLOS.
 This is done in order to minimize misconfiguration errors.